 Ishigooka applied for a grant from the Peace Corps, eventually raising about $3,500, including $300 or $400 from the students and the families themselves.

-Once a new non-produce storing building was found, students began cleaning and decorating the new facility, including painting a large mural of the world on the wall.
+Once a new non-produce storing building was found, students began cleaning and decorating the new facility, including painting a large mural of the world on

 The library was also outfitted with a listening center to help students with languages and other learning areas.